 Learning Outcomes

 This article explains the final stages involved in the grant of a commercial lease or underlease.
 It outlines the key procedural steps taken by both the landlord's and tenant's solicitors leading up to and including completion.
 It also details the essential post-completion requirements, focusing on Stamp Duty Land Tax (SDLT) or Land Transaction Tax (LTT) and HM Land Registry formalities.
+In addition, it clarifies practical points such as rent apportionment on completion, the interaction of VAT with SDLT/LTT on lease premiums and rent, and the evidential documents required for registration (AP1/FR1, supporting schedules and certificates).
+It highlights the significance of priority protection through official searches (OS1/OS2) and the consequences of missing statutory time limits, including the risk that the lease takes effect only in equity.
+It further addresses service of notices—both the landlord’s completion/charge notice and any notice to a superior landlord on the grant of an underlease—plus Companies House registration for a tenant company charge where relevant.
 Your understanding of these completion processes is fundamental for advising clients effectively in property practice scenarios encountered in SQE1.

 SQE1 Syllabus

-For SQE1, you are expected to understand the practical steps required to complete the grant of a lease or underlease and the subsequent administrative requirements.
-This includes knowing the procedures for execution, payment of taxes, and registration.
+For SQE1, you are required to understand the practical steps required to complete the grant of a lease or underlease and the subsequent administrative requirements.
+This includes knowing the procedures for execution, payment of taxes, and registration, with a focus on the following syllabus points:

 - The process and significance of completing the grant of a lease or underlease.

-- The execution formalities for leases and counterpart leases.
+- The execution formalities for leases and counterpart leases (including delivery, witnessing and company execution).

-- Apportionment calculations for rent and other outgoings on completion.
+- Apportionment calculations for rent and other outgoings on completion, and handling retentions where figures are estimated.

-- The requirements for payment of Stamp Duty Land Tax (SDLT) or Land Transaction Tax (LTT) following completion.
+- The requirements for payment of Stamp Duty Land Tax (SDLT) or Land Transaction Tax (LTT) following completion, including the concept of substantial performance and the effective date.

 - The procedures for registering leases at HM Land Registry, including applicable time limits and the consequences of non-registration.

-- The requirement to serve notices on superior landlords following completion of an underlease.
+- The requirement to serve notices on superior landlords following completion of an underlease and to serve notices of a tenant’s charge on the landlord/management company.

 Test Your Knowledge